bamadesigner/rock-the-slackbot/README.md

 Each filter passes three arguments:

-1. $notification_pieces - an array containing the webhook URL (the URL for your Slack account) and the payload (all of the information being sent to Slack) for the notification
+1. $notification - an array containing the notification information: webhook URL (the URL for your Slack account) and the payload (all of the information being sent to Slack) for the notification
 2. $notification_event - the slug of the notification event
     * Will be false if you send a custom Slack notification that doesn't involve a WordPress event
 3. $event_args - an array containing notification event specific information